Act Party leader David Seymour wants the New Zealand government to consider open source software.

 Mandating open source can be a straight-jacket.
 There are times when it is the right tool for a job, there are times when it is not.
 Far better to let decision makers nearer the coal face choose what people need.
 Pragmatism should trump dogma.

 It’s not just Microsoft Office.
 There are government agencies using Google Documents.
 While licences are cheaper, the software isn’t free and, if anything, the data is more locked away than with Office.

 Any rules should also forbid government departments buying software from companies not paying their fair share of tax.

 Sure, many argue that Google isn’t breaking any laws, but nor would a government be breaking any laws if it chose to spend taxpayer funds with companies that are good citizens.

 It’s one thing to insist public servants write memos using open source apps, but inflexible, expensive software isn’t restricted to desktop productivity apps.

-Seymour thinks the government can save as much as $52 million “every four or five years” from dropping office.
+Seymour thinks the government can save as much as $52 million “every four or five years” from dropping Microsoft Office.
 It’s likely at least that much money will also be tied up in proprietary databases.

 Some proprietary databases are notoriously difficult to replace.
-The lock customers into long, expensive support contracts.
+They lock customers into long, expensive support contracts.
 At times some database licences resemble ransomware.